rolker/test_scenario_runner/README.md

 ### Notes
 Maps and obstacles are optional.
 Only the last map declared will be used. \
-Maps are not yet supported. \
+Maps are not yet supported, so file names in test files will be ignored for now. \
 Files without any point declarations will have no effect. \
 Points represent endpoints to track-lines.
 The planner will interpolate more points between them. \
 Obstacles will maintain speed and course.
 Different sizes/shapes are not yet supported. \